BrandtKruger/BrandtKruger/README.md

 - 👋 Hi, I’m @BrandtKruger
 - 👀 I’m interested in Java, Spring, Thymeleaf.
-- 🌱 I’m currently learning Ractive Programming and Microservices
+- 🌱 I’m currently learning Reactive Programming and Microservices

 <!---
 BrandtKruger/BrandtKruger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.